-The price of these requirements will become apparent over the next years.
-Price increases for transport, loss of jobs and of wealth.
+The cost of these requirements will become apparent over the next few years: price increases for transport, loss of jobs and loss of wealth.
 Those underestimating the importance of the automobile sector should read up on the following numbers: €426 billion in sales, over 800,000 directly employed in around 1000 companies and with an average hourly wage of €42.
 The main loser of this development will therefore be the employed.

 E-cars are more expensive than comparable conventional cars.
 As the margins are especially narrow with cheap small cars, those making them will have an especially hard time.
 Despite unbroken demand for small conventional cars, models such as the VW up, Ford Ka, Smart or Opel Adam will be phased out and only partly be replaced by more expensive e-variants.
 Big, heavy cars will be extensively electrified, as the margins make them more attractive for producers and customers are more willing to pay extra.

 When it is not supply and demand but politics that decide which cars are being build, we are already in a planned green economy.
 Traffic won’t get more ecological because small cars are being phased out and upper-range cars are being electrified only to appease some imaginary balance sheet.
 One particularly apposite example of how car makers cook the books comes from Fiat Chrysler, when they bought the Tesla balance sheet to balance their own petrol-heavy fleet.